ros2-realtime-demo/pendulum/docs/real_time_tutorial.md

 # Instructions to test real-time capabilities

-First of all make sure you are running the demo in a RTOS.
+## Requirements

+### RTOS

+To test the demo real-time capabilities to use a RTOS is strongly recommended but not mandatory.
 For Linux users you can follow [these instructions](real_time_linux.md).

-## Requirements

 ### OSRF memory memory tools